NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/tests/anf_tests_readme.md

 - `mcp`: Core MCP types and utilities - **Optional**
 - `asyncio`: For async function testing (MCP server tests)

 **Note**: The `fastmcp` and `mcp` packages are only required for MCP server tests.
-ANF traditional module tests (214 tests) will run without these dependencies.
+ANF traditional module tests (236 tests) will run without these dependencies.

 ### Test Requirements
 All test dependencies are defined in `requirements.txt` in the parent tests directory

 ## Notes

-- **Fast Execution**: All 242 tests typically complete in under 90 seconds
+- **Fast Execution**: All 259 tests typically complete in under 90 seconds
 - **No External Dependencies**: Tests run completely offline with mocked Azure APIs and MCP components
 - **Cross-Platform**: Compatible with macOS, Linux, and Windows development environments
 - **CI/CD Ready**: Designed for integration with continuous integration pipelines
 - **Azure-Specific**: Comprehensive coverage of Azure NetApp Files service patterns and behaviors
 - **Singleton Pattern**: Special handling for ANF client singleton pattern with proper test isolation
 - **MCP Framework Testing**: Specialized approach for testing FastMCP decorated functions through business logic validation
 - **MCP Dependencies**: MCP tests require `fastmcp` and `mcp` packages.
-If these aren't installed, MCP tests will fail but ANF tests will continue to work
+If these aren't installed, MCP tests will fail but ANF tests will continue to work MCP tests will fail but ANF tests will continue to work
 - **Authentication Mocking**: All Azure authentication scenarios are thoroughly mocked to prevent real credential usage
 - **Resource Hierarchy**: Tests respect and validate Azure NetApp Files resource hierarchy and dependencies
 - **Dependency Warnings**: Some harmless Marshmallow warnings may appear from NetApp ONTAP library dependencies (these can be safely ignored)